 The Gambling Commission regulates gambling in the public interest.
-It does so by keeping crime out of gambling;
+It does so by keeping crime out of gambling:

-- by ensuring that gambling is conducted fairly and openly; - And by protecting children and vulnerable people.
+- by ensuring that gambling is conducted fairly and openly - by protecting children and vulnerable people

-The Commission provides independent advice to the government about the manner in which gambling is carried out, the effects of gambling, and the regulation of gambling generally.
+The Commission provides independent advice to the government about the way gambling is carried out, the effects of gambling and the regulation of gambling generally.

-The Commission has issued Guidance under Section 25 of the Act regarding the manner in which local authorities exercise their licensing functions under the Act and, in particular, the principles to be applied by local authorities.
+The Commission has issued Guidance under Section 25 of the Act regarding the way local authorities exercise their licensing functions under the Act and, in particular, the principles to be applied by local authorities.

-The Commission has issued a number of codes of practice under Section 24 of the Act about the manner in which facilities for gambling are provided, including the advertising of gambling facilities.
+The Commission has issued several codes of practice under Section 24 of the Act about the manner in which facilities for gambling are provided, including the advertising of gambling facilities.